 In fact, as explained on the AKC’s website, the breed’s incredible temperament is so celebrated that one noted dog judge stated: “If a dog does not possess true breed temperament, he is not a Labrador.”

 Simply put, Labs are friendly, affectionate and playful.
 They make quick friends with just about any person or dog they encounter, and they are remarkably intelligent and easy to train.
 They are generally fantastic with children, and they often love paling around with the family kids.

-Labs are generally healthy dogs, who aren’t susceptible to many health problems.
+The Silver Lab is generally a healthy dog, who isn’t susceptible to many health problems.
 Nevertheless, they can suffer from a few ailments, and you’ll want to work closely with your vet to catch any that manifest, so you can treat them promptly.

 If your vet does recommend a large-breed dog food for your new silver Lab, be sure to check out our recommendations for the best dog food for Labs.

-Even though Labs have amazingly friendly personalities, they are still relatively big dogs, so it is important to train your new pet.
+Even though Labradors have amazingly friendly personalities, they are still relatively big dogs, so it is important to train your new Silver Lab puppy.
 Fortunately, Labs are very intelligent, and they enjoy pleasing their people, so they’re usually very easy to train.

 You should also start socializing your Lab puppy immediately, by introducing him to as many people as you can.
-However, wait to introduce your new pet to any other dogs until your vet tells you it is OK to do so.
+However, wait to introduce your new Silver Lab puppy to any other dogs until your vet tells you it is OK to do so.

-Labs don’t require any special grooming, although most owners will find that regular brushings (perhaps two or three times per week) help to limit the amount of hair they’ll shed in your home.
-Labs do shed relatively heavily, so they may cause problems for allergy suffers.
+Silver Labradors don’t require any special grooming, although most owners will find that regular brushings (perhaps two or three times per week) help to limit the amount of hair they’ll shed in your home.
+A Silver Lab do shed relatively heavily, so they may cause problems for allergy suffers.